Web Property Service Providers

 The Joint Working Group

-All government of B.C. digital services (including new web sites, web sites being substantially updated, domain names (new, renewals and transfers), simple URLs, blogs, and applications) must submit an application to the JWG before beginning development.
+All government of B.C. digital services (including new web sites, web sites being substantially updated, domain names (new, renewals and transfers), simple URLs, WordPress, and applications) must submit an application to the JWG before beginning development.

 Cross government groups